sartell-coder-dojo/sartell-coder-dojo.github.io/projects.md

 ### Greenfoot
 Greenfoot is a java based game or animation creation platform.
 The following is a list of projects we've worked on:

-- [Echo Shooter Game](https://sartellcoderdojo.org/echo-shooter/): This is a zombie shooter game
+- [Echo Shooter Game](/echo-shooter): This is a zombie shooter game

 ## Python
-This section will show our python projects
+This section will show our python projects.
+The list below shows the python projects we've worked on:

+- [Python GUI](/python-gui): This is an intro to building Graphical User Interfaces using Python

 ## Web
 This section will show our web projects